SimplySmart-IT/cookiecutter-docker/README.md

 This repository and the associated Docker image are designed to help developers get started quickly and work with cookiecutters.

-Thank you, Audrey Roy Greenfeld, for the great idea, implementation and maintenance of this very useful command-line utility and to make it available to the open source community.
-[Cookiecutter - Code](https://github.com/cookiecutter/cookiecutter)
+Thank you, [Audrey Roy Greenfeld](https://github.com/audreyfeldroy), for the great idea, implementation and maintenance of this very useful command-line utility and to make it available to the open source community.

-## ✅ Technologies ##
+## :white_check_mark: Technologies ##

-- [Cookiecutter](https://www.cookiecutter.io/) - an open source library for building coding project templates.
+- [Cookiecutter](https://github.com/cookiecutter/cookiecutter) - an open source library for building coding project templates.
 - [Docker](https://www.docker.com/)

-## 🚀 Let's start ##
+## :rocket: Let's start ##

 Pull the docker image